 David Hertzell heads the Commercial and Common Law team

-Professor David Ormerod heads the Criminal Law team
+Professor David Ormerod QC heads the Criminal Law team

 Code of Best Practice for Law Commissioners

 Our Commissioners follow a Code of Best Practice which incorporates the principles in the Cabinet Office Code of Best Practice for Board Members of Public Bodies.
 In accordance with the Code, a Register of Commissioners' Interests is available.

 Elaine Lorimer, formerly Director of Corporate Services at the National School of Government, joined the Commission as Chief Executive on 16 January 2012.

 Mrs Lorimer is a Scottish solicitor and public finance accountant.
 She has operated at Board level in central and local government as a legal adviser and more recently held accountability for corporate functions, including Finance, ICT and HR.
 She also has strong links with the Government Legal Service.